Gnkgo/summaries/computer-networks/cn_summary.md

 - Slower Convergence

-## Random
-- slow start threshold (ssthresh):
-    - function of congestion
-    - timeout, we set ssthresh = cwnd/2
-    - initially cwnd is infinity
-    - slow start until a timeout occurs
-    - slow start until timeout or we reach ssthresh -> we switch to AIMD

 - A socket is a software abstraction by which an application process exchanges network messages with the (transport layer in the) operating system
-- The ideal congestion window size is the Bandwidth delay product. $$W = bandwidth * delay$$
-- The ideal congestion window size is the bandwidth delay product: $W = bandwidth * delay$

 - Transmission delay per segment: $\frac{packet_size}{bandwidth}$

 ## Go-back-N